 Additionally, include essential slides that visually represent critical data, such as the market size slide for pitch deck.
 This helps investors grasp the scope of your opportunity.

-Your pitch deck should act as a visual narrative—concise, strategic, and easy to follow.
+Your pitch deck should act as a visual narrative, concise, strategic, and easy to follow.
 Investors don’t just evaluate your business; they assess how effectively you communicate it.
 That’s why structure, clarity, and visual alignment matter more than flash.

-1.Structure and Slide Count
+1. Structure and Slide Count

 - Keep it tight: 10–15 slides is the sweet spot.
+Calibrate with an evidence-based ideal pitch deck slide count so your story fits the meeting, not the other way around.

 - Sequence your content to tell a clear, logical story.